cthadeufaria/ace/README.md

-#### Line following robot project
+# Line following robot project

-to do:
+### To do:

-    1. Organize folder [x]
+- [x] Organize folder
-    2. Make robot walk straight for a few seconds when button is pressed [ ]
+- [x] Make robot walk straight for a few seconds when button is pressed